iAleKira/Nmap-Injection-Framework/README.md

 Example scan all ports:
 ![three](https://user-images.githubusercontent.com/89973113/208711680-3f6bad71-f797-4352-912e-727196377a97.png)

-All_payloads_filter.jar takes a file named top-services-probes.txt (which contains all the probes from nmap-service-probes that belong to top services we manually filtered for, see: match-topservices.txt and extractTopServices.sh) and looks for match directives that can be injected with a certain payload.
+Filter.jar takes a file named top-services-probes.txt (which contains all the probes from nmap-service-probes that belong to top services we manually filtered for, see: match-topservices.txt and extractTopServices.sh) and looks for match directives that can be injected with a certain payload.
 We use a general payload by default, which contains most of the injection characters known, and we print the output to a file called injectable-service-probes.txt.
 But if you want you can specify a different payload to filter for as the input of the executable.
 Here we can see an example usage: